Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 David is a civil engineer with almost 40 years’ experience in Australia and internationally, specialising in large dams, water supply, irrigation and other infrastructure projects.

 During that time, he has worked in the private sector with major engineering consulting firms and in the public sector with large water businesses, including as Executive Manager Technical Services, Executive Manager Strategy and Development and as Managing Director of Goulburn-Murray Water in Victoria.

 David is currently Managing Director of the specialist engineering consultancy Australian Dams & Water Consultants Pty Ltd and is a former Director and Past Chairman of the Australian National Committee on Large Dams (ANCOLD).

 He was recognised by Engineers Australia in 2009 as one of Australia’s 100 most Influential Engineers and has been awarded the River Murray Water Medal by the MDBA.

 BEc(Hons), GradDip(AppFin), GAICD

-Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and reappointed on 1 October 2019 to 30 September 2022.
+Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and re-appointed on 1 October 2019.

 Vanessa has more than 20 years’ experience in the water, energy and carbon sectors working with both government and private sector organisations.
-Vanessa’s previous roles include: Climate Change Leader and Utilities Leader for a Big Four Professional Services firm; founding and running a renewable energy and storage business which involved attracting capital from global investment houses in the US and Japan and developing greenfield projects; and undertaking significant market reform in both the energy and water sectors.
+Her previous roles include Climate Change Leader and Utilities Leader for a Big 4 Professional Services firm, founding and running a renewable energy and storage development business which involved attracting capital from global investment houses including US and Japan and developing greenfield projects and undertaking significant market reform in both the energy and water sectors.

-Vanessa is also on the Smart Energy Council Board and a member of Hydrogen Australia’s expert reference panel.
+Vanessa is also a Non-Executive Director of the Smart Energy Council (peak national industry body) and Centacare (NFP Domestic Violence and disability support provider) and a member of Hydrogen Australia’s expert reference panel.